carbonetes/diggity-jenkins/README.md

 <b>Description: </b>Specified the input on scan field based on the selected scan type.
 <br>
 <b>Option:</b>
-- `Image`: Provide the image to be scanned.
+- `Image`: Provide the image:tag.
-- `Directory`: Provide the target directory path to be scanned.
+- `File System`: Provide the target filesystem directory path.
-- `Tar File`: Provide the target tar file path to be scanned.
+- `Tarball`: Provide the target tarball file path.

 ## Scan
-<b>Input: </b> Image name, Directory path, tar file path, or sbom file path.
+<b>Input: </b> Image:tag, File System Directory Path, or Tar Ball File Path.

 ## Skip Build Fail
 Default value is `false / unchecked`.
 <br>
-<b>Warning:</b> If the value is checked, it will restrict the plugin from failing the build based on the assessment result.
+<b>Warning:</b> If the value is checked, it will restrict the plugin from failing the build based on the analysis result.

 # Output
 <img src="assets/sample_output.png">